Phuker/docker-compose-all/Readme.md

 ## License

-this repo is licensed under the **GNU General Public License v3.0**
+This repo is licensed under the **GNU General Public License v3.0**